how to install a firewall router on raspberry pi

 If you use your Raspberry Pi at home, you probably don’t need to connect two networks.

-But my goal is to create a new wireless access point with a firewall and other cool software to monitor the network and filter some kind of traffic.
+But my goal here is to create a new wireless access point with a firewall and other cool software to monitor the network and filter some kind of traffic.

-Here is my current network:
+So, if this is the current network:

-• Install your Raspberry Pi on the network
+- Install your Raspberry Pi on the network.

-• Create a bridge between the two networks
+- Create a bridge between the two networks.

-• Create firewall rules
+- Create firewall rules.

-• Install other cool software
+- Install other cool software.

-Let’s move to the first step of this process 🙂
+Don’t worry, I’ll explain each step in detail.
+Let’s move to the first step of this process.

 Install your Raspberry Pi